hcmarque/CognitiveServicesDirectory-QnAMaker/README.md

 * 3.5 Check the Deployment in progress
-On the top right corner a message will appear saying “Deployment in progress” – This would take around 10 minutes to have your QnA maker done.
+On the top right corner a message will appear saying `Deployment in progress` – This would take around 10 minutes to have your QnA maker done.

 <p align="center">
   <img src="images/006.jpg" alt="drawing" width="600"/>
 </p>

-Click on “Deployment in progress” and wait until a full message saying “Your deployment is complete”.
+Click on `Deployment in progress` and wait until a full message saying `Your deployment is complete`.

 <p align="center">
   <img src="images/007.jpg" alt="drawing" width="600"/>